The Templates section of the JCA displays a list of all the software templates available on the platform.

 - qjob.templates_update.cron_schedule - configures the frequency of the tags auto-selection operation (once a day by default)

-- Tags - allows to manually choose template versions available via topology wizard and set a Default tag (is provisioned unless a specific one is defined).
-If needed, you can click Exclude from List (“-”) to explicitly forbid tag usage (including via API) or use Include to List (“+”) to re-add it.
+Tags - allows manually choosing template versions available via topology wizard and setting a Default tag (it will be provisioned unless a specific one is defined).
+If needed, you can click Exclude from List ("-") to explicitly forbid tag usage (including via API) or use Include to List ("+") to re-add it.
 If the tags auto-selection is enabled, the platform overrides any manual changes to the list during the periodic updates.